plank/snapshots/README.md

 #### Contract and Model

 Snapshots are identified by and accessed through a `Version` model.
-This model is created by the package or can be overriden by the consumer by creating a class which implements the `Plank\Contracts\Version` contract, and specifying it as the [`model`](#version-model) in the configuration file.
+This model is created by the package or can be overridden by the consumer by creating a class which implements the `Plank\Contracts\Version` contract, and specifying it as the [`model`](#version-model) in the configuration file.

 In applications that use this package, requests should generally specify an "active" `Version`.
 The active `Version` will alter the database tables which versioned content will be queried on.